dheerajkarra/ML_Engineering/Mid_Project/README.md

 Extensive EDA such as distributions of the variables, correlation analysis, visualizations of various analysis are done.
 Basic steps such as missing values, min-max values are also done.
-Outlier analysis (using IQR or other methods) and feature selection to select variables among V1 to V2 (using mutual info score from sklearn) can be done as next steps.
+Outlier analysis (using IQR or other methods) and feature selection to select variables among V1 to V28 (eg. chi-square chi2 or mutual info score from sklearn) can be done as next steps.

 ## Model training